Presentations of interest to Sully District Council members

 Individual coverage of Cub Run and Popes Head Creek

-The Mt.
+The MT.
 Vernon Council has recommended that the county explore creating a county-wide restricted residential parking district rather than setting up individuals ones in response to subdivision petitions.
-The attachment includes the Mt.
+The attachment includes the MT.
 Vernon's proposal, the current county ordinances and a comparison of all the restricted parking zones.

 County staff is reviewing all proposed spot improvements.
 The improvements to Stringfellow Road and Pleasant Valley Road have been removed from consideration due to Federal funding or additional costs.
 Staff is now reviewing costs at the West Ox Road and Fairfax County Parkway intersection and Thompson and Lees Corner roads intersections.